Rekidiang2/mood-dapp/README.md

 1. Clone this repository
 2. Navigate to the cloned repository from your computer;
-3. run this command on your terminal or command line interface
+3. run this command on your terminal or command line interface (lite-server)

 ## Make it Better